Marjorie Wallace (charity executive): SANE & mental health

 In 1986, as a result of the scale of the public response to The Forgotten Illness articles, Marjorie Wallace founded SANE.
 The charity initially focused on the most severe mental illnesses, but it later expanded its remit to all mental health.

-Following the launch of the charity, Wallace recruited support for SANE from key figures in medicine, science, business, industry and the media, including Prince Charles as its first patron.
-Minette Marrin in The Sunday Times wrote of Wallace: “She stands firmly and consciously in the tradition of 19th-century social reformers like Charles Dickens.”
+Following the launch of the charity, Wallace recruited support for it from key figures in medicine, science, business, industry and the media, including Prince Charles as its first patron.
+Minette Marrin in The Sunday Times wrote of Wallace: “She stands firmly and consciously in the tradition of 19th-century social reformers like Charles Dickens."

-In 1992, Wallace founded SANEline, the UK's first national specialist out-of-hours mental health helpline, offering information and emotional support to individuals, families, carers, professionals, and the public.
+In 1992 she founded SANEline, the UK's first national specialist out-of-hours mental health helpline, offering information and emotional support to individuals, families, carers, professionals, and the public.

-In 1994, Wallace also raised over £6 million to build a new research centre, The Prince of Wales International Centre for SANE Research, with donations from Xylas family, Prince Turki Al Faizal and The Sultan of Brunei.
-The Centre promotes and hosts multidisciplinary teams researching and investigating the causes of psychosis.
+In 1994 she raised over £6 million to build a new research centre, The Prince of Wales International Centre for SANE Research, with donations from Xylas family, Prince Turki Al Faisal and the Sultan of Brunei.
+The centre promotes and hosts multidisciplinary teams researching and investigating the causes of psychosis.
 It was opened by Prince Charles in 2003.

 The Silent Twins

-In 1982, Wallace met June and Jennifer Gibbons, identical twins who had made a pact of silence to speak only with each other and no one else.
+In 1982 Wallace met June and Jennifer Gibbons, identical twins who had made a pact of silence to speak only with each other and no-one else.
 The twins were admitted to Broadmoor Hospital following a string of offences, including vandalism and arson.
 They remained at Broadmoor for 11 years, where Wallace earned their trust and publicised their cause.

-In 1986, Wallace published The Silent Twins.
-The book brought the twins to international attention, with Oliver Sacks writing that it was “a remarkable and tragic study in its depth, penetration and detail.”
+In 1986 she published The Silent Twins, which brought the twins to international attention, with Oliver Sacks writing that it was “a remarkable and tragic study in its depth, penetration and detail".
 Wallace wrote the screenplay for the BBC film directed by Jon Amiel.

-The story was also turned into numerous plays, documentaries, and two operas.
+The story was also turned into numerous plays, documentaries and two operas.
 Another film version of The Silent Twins, featuring Letitia Wright and Tamara Wilson, premiered at the 2022 Cannes Film Festival.

 Personal life

-In 1974, Wallace married psychiatrist and psychoanalyst Andrzej Skarbek, with whom she had three children: Sacha, Stefan and Justin.
+In 1974 Wallace married the psychiatrist and psychoanalyst Andrzej Skarbek, with whom she had three children: Sacha, Stefan and Justin.
 The couple later separated, but did not divorce.

-Wallace was later the partner of Tom Margerison, founder of the New Scientist magazine and co-founder of London Weekend Television.
-Wallace and Margerison had one daughter together: Sophia.
+She was later the partner of Tom Margerison, founder of the New Scientist magazine and co-founder of London Weekend Television.
+They had one daughter together: Sophia.
 Margerison died in 2014.

-For over 40 years, Wallace was a close friend and confidante of Antony Armstrong-Jones, Earl of Snowdon.
+For over 40 years she was a close friend and confidante of Antony Armstrong-Jones, Earl of Snowdon.
 The couple campaigned together, writing articles for The Sunday Times about disadvantaged and disabled people, and were later romantically involved.

-In May 2021, Wallace married businessman, entrepreneur, and economist John Mills.
+In May 2021 she married the businessman, entrepreneur and economist John Mills.